philhansen/WallpaperChanger/README.md

 The intent of this program is not to be a standalone wallpaper program (it is too cumbersome to use for that).
 It is intended to be used as a “helper” utility program for another program or script.

-This utility works fine with Windows XP, Vista, 7, 8, and 10.
+This utility works fine with Windows XP (version 1.8), Vista (version 1.8), 7, 8, 10, and 11.

 The compiled program is available on the Releases page: https://github.com/philhansen/WallpaperChanger/releases